 I do not expect you to memorize concepts and regurgitate them on demand.
-That is why the midterm will be open book.
-In addition, it is only worth a fifth of your overall grade.
-I am more interested in your ability to integrate your learning and use it to creatively analyze cases that we discuss in class and you do as assignments.
+That is why the exams are open book and take home.
+In addition, they are only worth a third of your overall grade.
+I am more interested in your ability to integrate your learning and use it to creatively analyze case that we discuss in class and you do as assignments.